 PDF files are readable by countless software programs—Adobe Reader, for example.
 To fill them in, however, you have to print them out and write on them.

 PUZ files can be filled out on your computer, tablet, or phone.
 They can be opened with Across Lite software, available for Windows, Macintosh, and IOS systems, and available free here.
-A number of other programs and apps will also open these files, including, for example, the IOS app Puzzazz, and the Android apps Crosswords and Shortyz.

 About the victorian Novels